MicroRNA Analysis (theoretical)

 - Introduction to functional studies

-- Hands-on lab of miRNA RT-qPCR analysis including data analysis in Genex
+- Demonstration of miRNA RT-qPCR data analysis in Genex

 The course is held by TATAA Biocenter, that has been a qPCR and NGS course provider since 2001 and have trained thousands of satisfied customers.
 We want to share our knowledge with you too!

 Course leader: Dr. Robert Sjöback, RnD Manager, TATAA Biocenter